 Tonight’s Halloween screening of Northern Ballet’s Dracula will be presented by television and radio personality Anita Rani, former premier dancer turned choreographer Kenneth Tindall and artistic director David Nixon OBE.

-The approximate running time is 2 hours, 3 minutes (including one interval).
+The approximate running time is 2 hours (including an interval).

 Age guidance 12+